RixGem/ProgressPath/README.md

 ### French Learning Dashboard

 #### Logging an Activity
-1. Click \"Log Activity\" to open the form
+1. Click "Log Activity" to open the form
 2. Select your activity type (vocabulary, grammar, etc.)
 3. Enter duration in minutes
 4. Choose the date (defaults to today)